FoggedLens/foggedlens.github.io/_posts/2025-07-25-alprs-in-boulder.md

 ## What's Happening?

 Since early 2022, Boulder has been recording our movements and sharing it nationwide.
 When Boulder PD first signed a contract with [Flock Group](https://en.wikipedia.org/wiki/Flock_Safety), a surveillance company, they started collecting data on every vehicle traveling through Boulder using automated license plate readers (ALPRs).
 These devices capture just about every identifying feature of your vehicle (e.g. bumper stickers, dents, racks, vehicle type, color, etc.) and store them in a massive national database, which organizations nationwide can search for any reason.
-The agencies conducting these searches don't need a warrant, probable cause, or even reasonable suspicion in order to search these cameras.
+The agencies conducting these searches don't need a warrant, probable cause, or even reasonable suspicion in order to search our cameras.
 All that's required is a text field called "reason".

 <figure>
   <img src="/assets/images/boulder-search-reasons.png" alt="Actual reasons used for searches by Boulder PD" />